COG-GTM/DHS-CISA-XFD/playwright/README.md

 The global setup script located at `xfd/playwright/global-setup.ts` performs the task of logging into Crossfeed and storing the browsers state to `xfd/playwright/storageState.json`.
 This script works by manually performing the steps to login to Crossfeed through the browser.

 This process does not use the PIV card certificate process, but a username/password process with 2FA tokens.
-The necessary environment variables are not stored in code, but populated by the build process (manually setting environment variables, set by docker-compose, or populated by Github Actions).
+The necessary environment variables are not stored in code, but populated by the build process (manually setting environment variables, set by docker-compose, or populated by GitHub Actions).

 The login process also uses `waitForFrontend()` to listen for a response code 200 from Crossfeed's frontend before performing the login procedure.